 Spotify playlist curators who accept submissions right now

 Below you’ll find a massive list of Spotify playlists, including ways to contact them.
 We’ll update this Spotify playlist directory regularly.
 Click the links, submit, use the Excel sheet to know how and when you submitted and us Spotify for Artists or Chartmetric to see whether you’ve been added!
 Were you added to a playlist?
 Be nice to the curator, other artists and yourself and share the playlist on social media!

 New Music // For The Love Of Bands

 Our most popular playlist showcasing new independent and emerging talent from all over the world.

 A special shout-out to Soundplate!
 A record label and music platform where you can submit your tracks to various playlists.
-Their own playlists grow rapidly and on the website your can submit tracks to theirs as well as other curator's playlists.
+Their own playlists grow rapidly and on the website you can submit tracks to theirs as well as other curator’s playlists.
 Take a look at their website here.

 The #MonsterThread-playlist was a result of an experiment by Jon Magnusson on Twitter which led to a lot of great connections between great artists of different genres and other people in the independent music scene.